-Leave Me Alone, also known as 成都，今夜请将我遗忘/chengdu, jinye qing jiangwo yiwang (Chengdu, Please Forget About Me Tonight), is written by the Chinese author, Murong Xuecun.
+Leave Me Alone, also known as 成都，今夜请将我遗忘 (Chengdu, Please Forget About Me Tonight), is written by the Chinese author, Murong Xuecun.
 It is a humorous account of a twenty-something Chinese man and a few of his friends and their troubles: gambling debts, work, marriage, sex addiction, lust, and drugs.
 The story was first distributed online and propelled Murong into fame.
 He is know for being a critic of Chinese censorship.
 The book is funny as hell, yet dark.

 In Eating Smoke, Chris Thrall, an ex-Royal Marine from England, gives a first hand account of his experience working as a doorman addicted to meth in Wan Chai, Hong Kong’s red light district.
 The memoir reads quickly, and his descriptions and observations are awesome.
 A humorous and interesting tale of one of the most vibrant places in the world.

-Wild Swans is the autobiography of the author, Jung Chang’s, family, in particular her grandmother who was born in the 1800s, her mother, and herself.
+Wild Swans is an autobiography that touches on the Jung Chang's grandmother, who was born in the 1800s, her mother, and herself.
 Much of the account takes place in Sichuan province where Chang is born and raised.
 The book covers an epic portion of modern Chinese history from the late 1800s to the late 1900s, and in particular the Nationalist party and Qiang Kaishek’s rule after Sun Yatsen dies, the promise of greatness that Mao’s Communist China will bring, including Chang’s parents who are strong advocates and early enlisters, to the cruel twist of Mao and The Gang of Four’s Cultural Revolution and the hells it unleashes on the Chinese people who are so inspired by it.
 For a history book that covers it all, this is perfect.

 Poorly Made In China is Paul’s Midler’s true-life experience working as a cultural and linguistic conduit between Chinese factories and Western companies, solving the cross-cultural troubles they are having with China while doing business.
 The clash of cultures, the ridiculous stories of quality degrading shipment by shipment, and Midler’s observations make a great story.
 Almost anyone who has done business in or with China will have one of his or her own such stories and they are always worth a listen.